jj15warrior/libtool-patch/README.md

 # libtool-patch
-patch that disables libtool aka RootBeer
+patch that disables libtool aka RootBeer (c++ library for detecting root access on devices)

 usefull for reverse engineering banking apps or mObywatel, as this library is commonly used in such